 Want someone to show you around?
-Two companies offer tours and adventures: The Duluth Experience and Day Tripper of Duluth.
+Day Tripper of Duluth offers tours and adventures.

 What to know

-Duluth can be chilly even in summer, so bring a jacket and pants.
-It’s not uncommon for it to be 30 degrees cooler than the Twin Cities, only 2½ hours to the south.
+Duluth can be chilly even in summer, so bring a jacket and long pants no matter how warm it is where you live.
+It’s not uncommon for the Duluth lakeshore to be 30 degrees cooler than the Twin Cities, only 2½ hours to the south.

 Don't go without a reservation on any weekend or in summer and fall.
 Some events fill up the town, which is packed anyway in summer.
 Conventions and high-school sports tournaments also can take up huge blocks of rooms (and raise prices).

-June 19-20, Grandma's Marathon.
+June 19, Grandma's Marathon.
 This is the biggest weekend of the year.
 Hotel rates go through the roof, and many have a three-night minimum.
-Canceled.

-July 18, Bayfront Reggae & World Music Festival at Bayfront Festival Park.
-Canceled.
+July 17, Bayfront Reggae & World Music Festival at Bayfront Festival Park.

-July 25, Taste of Duluth in Bayfront Festival Park.
+July 24, Festival by the Lake in Bayfront Festival Park.

-Aug.
-1, All Pints North Summer Brew Fest at Bayfront Festival Park.
-Canceled.
+July 31, All Pints North Summer Brew Fest at Bayfront Festival Park.

 Aug.
-14-16, Bayfront Blues Festival at Bayfront Festival park.
-Canceled.
+13-15, Bayfront Blues Festival at Bayfront Festival park.

 Aug.
-27-29, Tribute Fest concertsin Bayfront Festival Park.
+26-28, Tribute Fest concerts in Bayfront Festival Park.